 Typically, women are more likely to have melasma than men are.
 Most commonly, it occurs in women between 20 to 50 years of age, women who have naturally darker skin tone, and women who are pregnant.

 Melasma is potentially related to family history, hormone level fluctuations, racial background, use of various medications that cause sensitivity to light, and heavy sun exposure.
 Skin irritants should be avoided by those who have melasma, as irritants can stimulate the growth of more melanin pigment.

 If you are at risk for melasma, proper sun protection is key, and it may be helpful to avoid anything that can cause fluctuations in hormone levels.

-Burnaby and Vancouver patients who are seeking treatment for melasma will find that there are several effective options.
+Vancouver patients who are seeking treatment for melasma will find that there are several effective options.
 Chief among these are cosmeceuticals and Sublative® rejuvenation and IPL.